‘Westworld’ Season 2: Why Is The Back Of Dolores’ Dress Wet?

 “How can her skirt be wet from the flood?
 This is supposedly happening in The Cradle, a virtual simulation.
 Not sure how her skirt could get wet in the ‘real’ Westworld and be wet in a simulation.
 As they are, for all intents and purposes, two separate Dolores’.”

 So, it seems there is no definitive answer yet as to why Dolores’ dress is wet.
-However, it seems likely the answer will likely be revealed at some point in Season 2 of Westworld.
+However, it seems likely the answer will be revealed at some point in Season 2 of Westworld.

 Season 2 of Westworld returns with Episode 8 on Sunday, June 10, at 9 p.m.
 ET.
 According to Elle, this episode will be titled “Kiksuya.”